lean-dojo/LeanDojoChatGPT/README.md

 After the plugin is successfully installed, you can ask ChatGPT to prove theorems simply by telling it the name of the theorem and where it is defined.
 For example:
 ```
 I want you to prove a theorem in Lean.
-The theorem's name is `hello_world`, and it is defined in the file `src/example.lean` in `https://github.com/yangky11/lean-example`.
+The theorem's name is `hello_world`, and it is defined in the file `src/example.lean`.
 Please explain the theorem to me, lay out a high-level proof plan, and then try various tactics to prove the theorem.
 ```
 It may take some time to initialize the proof search.